 - countless rivers and streams

-The Ministry of Natural Resources and Forestry (MNRF) is responsible for managing Ontario’s fisheries.
+The ministry is responsible for managing Ontario’s fisheries.
 From commercial fishing to recreational fishing and tourism, they contribute significantly to the provincial economy every year.

 These hardworking ecosystems need careful stewardship.